Clobie/Game-Engine/README.md

 # Game Engine Template

 This is an unfinished game engine template project developed in C++.
 I created this way back in 2010, but decided to re-upload it in case I ever decide to play with it again.
+(I lost my old github account from back then)

 ## Overview